Gedaechtnis-Palast/Buffer-Overflow-Simulator/README.md

 After that you should be able to build this project:
 1. Clone the project: `git clone <clone-url>`
-2. Open CMD and switch to the project folder: `cd path/to/project/folder`
+2. Open your Terminal and switch to the project folder: `cd path/to/project/folder`
 3. Create a build folder: `mkdir build`
 4. Switch into the build folder: `cd build`
 5. Let CMake build the Makefiles for you: `cmake ..`